offalynne/Input/docs/3.4/Platform-Quirks.md

 - Web browsers have their own gamepad API, as such Input does not use its own [game controller mapping](Controller-Mapping) on the platform.
 Input will use the browser's gamepad implementation, including button mapping.

 - In order for gamepads to present and operate, the user must first press a button with the game in focus.

-- Touchscreen input is functional on mobile devices supporting a device-relative number of touches up to 11.
-By default Input ignores the touchscreen, you can toggle it on by [setting `INPUT_TOUCH_POINTER_ALLOWED` to `true`](Configuration).
-When enabled, Input selects the best-available touch point to return mouse-like presses and releases.

 - On Apple platforms, CapsLock key returns lock state rather than key state (`true` when locked), so is blocked from binding.